 Safety and reliability have traditionally been Audi strong points and we don't expect that to change with the transition to electric power.
 Those thinking of making the switch should have little to worry about.

 Audi e-tron reliability & problems

-As a brand, Audi finished 18th overall in our sister title Auto Express' 2018 Driver Power owner satisfaction survey.
-That put it behind Jaguar and Lexus, but ahead of German rivals Mercedes and BMW – a reasonable if not excellent showing.
+As a brand, Audi finished 16th overall in our sister title Auto Express' 2019 Driver Power owner satisfaction survey.
+That puts it behind Jaguar and Lexus, but ahead of German rivals Mercedes and BMW – a reasonable if not excellent showing.

 Generally speaking, electric cars are proving to be more reliable than their petrol or diesel-engined counterparts, as with fewer moving parts, there's less to go wrong.
 Specific data on the e-tron's reliability isn't available yet, though; that'll only come after a year or so of the cars being in customer hands.

 Like Audi's conventionally powered cars, the e-tron is packed with all the very latest safety kit – and it received the maximum five-star score when evaluated by the independent safety experts at Euro NCAP.